insure logo

 Powered by:

-Which South Dakota cities and ZIP codes are most expensive for car insurance?
+Which cities and ZIP codes in South Dakota are the most expensive for car insurance?

-Oglala has the most expensive ZIP codes for car insurance in South Dakota, with average annual premiums of $3,081.
+Oglala has the highest car insurance rates in South Dakota, with average premiums reaching $3,081 per year across its most expensive ZIP codes.

 CityZIP codeAverage annual premiumAverage monthly premium